What all basic motorcycle accessories should a rider have

 4. What safety gear is essential for motorcycle riders?

-Essential safety gear includes a helmet, gloves, a jacket, boots, and potentially body armor like elbow and knee pads.
+Essential safety gear includes a helmet, gloves, a jacket, boots, and potentially body armour like elbow and knee pads.

 1. Must have bike accessories for a long distance trip